mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 Conversational AI and Large Language Models
 ======
+* Zhukova, M., Brehm, L. (2024).
+How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
+Proceedings of the 2024 Annual Meeting of the Lingustic Society of America.
+* Zhukova, M. (2024).
+Emoji Processing in Conversations Between GenZ Users and Chatbots: An Eye Tracking Study.
+Invited talk.
+UC Santa Barbara Department of Linguistics colloquium, Santa Barbara, CA, USA.
+* Zhukova, M., Brehm, L., Todd S. (2024).
+How Do GenZ Users Process Chatbot Memory Lapses?
+An Eye Tracking Study.
+Poster.
+CAMP6 (California Meeting on Psycholinguistics), Stanford University, Palo Alto, CA, USA.
+* Zhukova, M., Brehm, L. (2024).
+How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
+Poster.
+2024 Annual Meeting of the Lingustic Society of America.
+NYC, NY.
 * Zhukova M. (2023).
 AI as a Research Participant: Tips, Tools, and Techniques.
 UX Magazine.
 * Wang H., Wang W., Saini R., Zhukova M., Yan X. (2023).
 GauchoChat: Towards Proactive, Controllable, and Personalized Social Conversation.
 Amazon Science.
 In Alexa Prize SocialBot Grand Challenge 5 Proceedings.